An Ecuadorian guy speaks about his experience in Minsk

 I really like walking in Minsk’s parks.
 I like Chelyuskintsy Park and Gorky Park.
 I most enjoy walking there in the fall.
 Before coming to Belarus, I had never seen such a beautiful state of nature: the play of colors, the yellow and red leaves underfoot… I usually go to the park to read, most often Spanish-language literature.
 I highly recommend one of my favorite Ecuadorian authors, Jorge Enrique Adoum, who wrote “Between Marx and a Naked Woman.”
 You need to read it several times to understand the essence of the book.

 Also I like the Pushkin Library.
 There are a lot of interesting events held there.
 I visit different English-speaking clubs to watch movies in English, and attend various workshops and exhibitions.
 In Minsk, I use English on the street rather seldom, so it is a good way to practice and do not forget the language.
 I’ve even attended writing courses in the library.
+Moreover, you can apply for different foreign online scholarships: best colleges for photography, etc.

 I like going to the cinema house Kinoteatr Belarus with friends.
 I really like Belarusian cuisine, so from time to time, I go to the Vasilki restaurant on Nezavisimosti Prospect.
 In Ecuador, the cuisine is divided into three regions: near the sea, in the center where there are a lot of mountains, and the jungle.
 Those who live near the sea eat more seafood; in the center they eat corn, potatoes, rice, and even guinea pigs (cuy, a popular species of Andean rodent); and in the jungle they eat river fish and greens.